franciellevargas/OpCluster-PT-web/README.md

 # OpCluster-PT2.0
-Automatic identification and clustering of opinion explicit and implicit aspects for Portuguese language
+Automatic identification and clustering of opinion explicit and implicit aspects in product reviews for Portuguese language.